TULiberalArts/French/pages/home.md

  # meta-data variables
 title: Home
 description: >-
+ Become interconnected in a diverse world by studying the French language and culture at Temple University in the College of Liberal Arts.
+View our academic offerings, and Major, Minor, or earn a Certificate in French.
 keywords: 'study french, academic offerings, major, minor, certificate'
  # custom variables
 feature: true